MycroftAI/adapt/README.md

 Getting Started
 ===============
-To take a dependency on Adapt, it's recommended to use virtualenv and pip to install source from github.
+To install all dependencies for Adapt, it's recommended to use virtualenv and pip to install the source from github.

     $ virtualenv myvirtualenv